andrewcberkley/EarthTimeR/README.md

 ## Python

-A few special map types in EarthTime are created using Python; therefore, if you plan on generating these map types exclusively using the `EarthTimeR` package, you must install the [`reticulate`](https://rstudio.github.io/reticulate/) R package, which provides a comprehensive set of tools for interoperability between Python and R.
+A few special map types in EarthTime (i.e. - line strings, point flows, points, and raster maps) are created using Python; therefore, if you plan on generating these map types exclusively using the `EarthTimeR` package, you must install the [`reticulate`](https://rstudio.github.io/reticulate/) R package, which provides a comprehensive set of tools for interoperability between Python and R.

 You can install the `reticulate` package from CRAN as follows: